-Lubricants are categorised in a variety of ways.
-They are almost always categorised first by the application in which they are supposed to be used: for example, engine oil, hydraulic oil, wire rope lubricant, electric motor grease, etc. Users already know where they intend to use the lubricant.
+Lubricants are categorized in a variety of ways.
+They are almost always categorized first by the application in which they are supposed to be used, for example, engine oil, hydraulic oil, wire rope lubricant, electric motor grease, etc. Users already know where they intend to use the lubricant.

 It is when it comes to the secondary categorical selection they have to make that it becomes confusing.
-Often, lubricants are categorised next by a description of their chemical composition.
+Lubricants often are categorized next by a description of their chemical composition.
 Specifically, they are described as mineral oil, synthetic or bio-based fluid.
-Lubricant marketers use descriptions such as full synthetic, 100% synthetic, partial synthetic, para-synthetic, synthetic blend, and other derivations.
-The term synthetic is probably one of the most overused in the lubricant industry.
+Lubricant marketers use descriptions such as full synthetic, 100 percent synthetic, partial synthetic, para-synthetic, synthetic blend, and other derivations.
+The term synthetic is probably one of the most overused terms in the lubricant industry.
 Over the years, this term has become synonymous with high-performance, and hence high-value lubricants.
 While this can be true, it can also be misleading.